hamidahoderinwale/astro_site/src/pages/posts/poetrydefence.md

 ---

-on a more shallow-note…
+on a more shallow-note...

-when thinking about prose as dark arts. there's something scammy about making things sound pretty with no substance. we have ourselves startups marketing ai wrappers  that have raised major dollars because your product design is on point with the right colours, copy and font.
+when thinking about prose as the dark arts. there's something scammy about making things sound pretty with no substance. we have startups marketing ai wrappers that have raised significant amounts of money because their product design is on point, with the right colors, copy, and font.

 i mean there’s nothing terrible about this, it’s just interesting. market forces work **most of the time,** right? an attractive sans-serif written ethos that has silicon valley venture capital banging at your doorstep.